-Through exploring the intersection of these fields, the reader will gain insight a number of research areas and professional practice in 3D sonic space.
-As such, the book acts both as a primer to gain an understanding of various aspects of 3D audio and can inform students and audio enthusiasts, but its deep treatment of a diverse range of topics will also inform professional practitioners and academics beyond their core specialisms.
-The chapters cover areas such as an Ambisonics, binaural technologies and approaches, psychoacoustics, 3D audio recording, composition for 3D space, 3D audio in live sound, broadcast and movies – and more.
+Through exploring the intersection of these fields, the reader will gain insight into a number of research areas and professional practice in 3D sonic space.
+As such, the book acts both as a primer that enables readers to gain an understanding of various aspects of 3D audio, and can inform students and audio enthusiasts, but its deep treatment of a diverse range of topics will also inform professional practitioners and academics beyond their core specialisms.
+The chapters cover areas such as an Ambisonics, binaural technologies and approaches, psychoacoustics, 3D audio recording, composition for 3D space, 3D audio in live sound, broadcast, and movies – and more.

-Overall, this book offers a definitive insight into an emerging sound world that increasingly becomes part of our everyday lives.
+Overall, this book offers a definitive insight into an emerging sound world that is increasingly becoming part of our everyday lives.

 Table of Contents

 List of Contributors

 Chapter 1: 3D Audio in Broadcasting - Chris Pike

 Chapter 2: 3D Audio for Live Sound - Etienne Corteel, Gullaume Le Nost and Frédéric Roskam